Amcache: the complete Windows .hve forensics reference

 ProgramId#

-A 44-character identity hash Windows assigns to a logical application — a combination of name, publisher, version, and language.
-The same ProgramId ties a file in InventoryApplicationFile to the parent application record in InventoryApplication.
-It is also stable across hosts: two machines with the same application installed typically share the same ProgramId for it, which makes it a useful pivot for cross-host hunts.
+A 44-character identity hash Windows assigns to a logical application, derived from name, publisher, version, and language.
+Joins a file in InventoryApplicationFile to its parent application in InventoryApplication.
+Stable across hosts for the same install.
+Useful for cross-host pivots.

 Full coverage: Amcache ProgramId explained.